master-of-zen/Master-Of-Zen-Blog/content/YUV-vs-RGB.md

 **Notice** that all details are concentrated in Y plane.\
 Most of the blue in Cb(strips of clothing), and most of the red in Cr(clothing and face).\
-Cb and Cr plains are quite flat and have low contrast.
+Cb and Cr planes are quite flat and have low contrast.

 ### Y